-The requirements for baccalaureate degrees granted by EC have been established by members of the faculty so that each graduate receives a broad general education with realistic and appropriate work experiences.
+The requirements for baccalaureate degrees granted by Elmira College have been established by members of the faculty so that each graduate receives a broad general education, explores different fields of knowledge, examines one or more of those fields intensively, and applies the knowledge acquired in the classroom to realistic and appropriate work experiences.

 Courses taken to fulfill the Communication Skills and Core requirements fulfill no other requirements except the 120 credits required for graduation.
 Other General Degree requirement courses may be used to fulfill other requirements.